dariofervenza/data_collector_pymongo_pyqt/README.md

 	Improved UI\
 	Added dotenv to protect the secret key\
 	Added rabitMQ to decouple api response from the server\
-	Now the analitics figures are stored in a redis db\
+	Now the analytics figures are stored in a redis db\
 	Now alarm notifications are created when the data is added to the db\
-	Some other minor changes
+	Some other minor changes\
+2024-18-02:\
+	Added filter functions to graphs widget
+	Improved code with pylint
+	Added MIT license

 ### Future features